Proudly building our leather goods

 Committed to utilizing vintage hand-tools, boot-making equipment, and good old-fashioned American ingenuity to craft each bag, Schulke enlisted her father from the beginning to assist with leather shaping but the Stash team was at a cross-roads.
 Fiercely determined to retain mindful hand production in favor of mass automated production, Stash soon realized it was time to expand and enlist the help of several additional builders at various stages of the process.

 In the last 6 months of 2012, several folks apprenticed as the Stash crew and the company has grown.
-Schulke still does a good portion of the sewing and design while carefully building every facet of her grass-roots business but she is working closely with project managers: Kelly Garcia and Justin Klein as well as a group of interns from the local AP art program .
+Schulke does a good portion of the sewing and design while carefully building every facet of her grass-roots business but she is working closely with a dedicated team including Operations Chief \ Kelly Garcia and our Production Chief \ Kristen Drosche, as well as a number of student apprentices.

 Though it has been a terribly long time coming through what felt at times like excruciating solitude building bags alone at the factory, Schulke has finally assembled an incredible team.
 From artists, musicians, and documentary film-makers to AP art students getting their first real work world experience to mothers who crave nurture of their own creative fire.